 According to the draft Income Tax (Digital Requirements) Regulations, the digital start date is the date from which a business must keep digital records and make quarterly submissions.

-For self-employments and partnerships, the digital start date is the day after the first accounting period that ends on or after the 5th April 2023.
+For self-employments, the digital start date is the day after the first accounting period that ends on or after the 5th April 2024 (2025 for general partnerships).

 For property businesses, the digital start date is 6 April 2024.